Eve Ewing

 Eve Louise Ewing (born 1986) is an American sociologist, author, poet, and visual artist from Chicago, Illinois.
-Ewing is an associate professor at University of Chicago.
+Ewing is an associate professor at the University of Chicago.
 Her academic research in the sociology of education includes her 2018 book, Ghosts in the Schoolyard: Racism and School Closings on Chicago's South Side, a study of school closures in Chicago.
-She is the former editor at Seven Scribes and the author of the poetry collection Electric Arches which was released in September 2017.
+She is the former editor at Seven Scribes and the author of the poetry collection Electric Arches, which was released in September 2017.
 In 2019, she published 1919, a poetry collection centered around the Chicago race riot of 1919.
-Additionally, Ewing is the author of the Ironheart comic book series for Marvel centered on the young heroine Riri Williams.
+Additionally, Ewing is the author of the Ironheart comic book series for Marvel.

 Early life and education

 Ewing grew up in the Logan Square neighborhood of Chicago.
-Her mother worked as a radio reporter and producer and her father an artist.
+Her mother worked as a radio reporter and producer and her father as an artist.
 Ewing attended Northside College Preparatory High School.
 She was a part of Young Chicago Authors.

-Ewing attended the University of Chicago for college, where she received an undergraduate degree with honors in English Language & Literature with a focus on African-American literature of the twentieth century.
-She earned a Master of Arts in Teaching in Elementary Education from Dominican University and taught middle school Language Arts in Chicago Public Schools before attending Harvard where she earned a Masters of Education in Education Policy and Management (2013), then a doctorate from Harvard Graduate School of Education (2016).
+Ewing attended the University of Chicago, where she received an undergraduate degree in English with a focus on African-American literature of the twentieth century.
+She earned a Master of Arts in primary education from Dominican University and taught middle school English in Chicago Public Schools before attending Harvard University, where she earned a Masters of Education in education policy and management (2013), then a doctorate from Harvard Graduate School of Education (2016).
 At Harvard, Ewing served as editor and co-chair of the Harvard Educational Review.

 Career

 Ewing was a Provost's Postdoctoral Scholar at the University of Chicago, then became an assistant professor in the Crown Family School of Social Work, Policy, and Practice from 2018 to 2022.
-As of 2023, she is an Associate Professor Department of Race, Diaspora, and Indigeneity in the University of Chicago's Division of the Social Sciences.
+As of 2023, she is an associate professor in the Department of Race, Diaspora, and Indigeneity.
 She also is on the UChicago Committee on Education.

-Ewing is active in the Chicago community.
-She co-created and runs the Emerging Poets Incubator and Chicago Poetry Block Party.
-She also teaches with the Prison + Neighborhood Art Project, a visual arts and humanities project that connects teaching artists and scholars to men at Stateville Maximum Security Prison.
-She is also on the Board of Directors of Massachusetts-based nonprofit MassLEAP, which builds and supports spaces for youth, artist-educators, and organizers to foster positive youth development through spoken-word poetry forums throughout Massachusetts.
+Ewing co-created and runs the Emerging Poets Incubator and Chicago Poetry Block Party.
+She also teaches with the Prison + Neighborhood Art Project, a visual arts and humanities project that connects teaching artists and scholars to men at Stateville Correctional Center.
+She is also on the board of directors of the nonprofit MassLEAP, which builds and supports spaces for artist-educators and organizers to foster positive youth development through spoken-word poetry forums throughout Massachusetts.

 Ewing is also one of the most popular sociologists on Twitter.
 Her Twitter account, operated as "Wikipedia Brown", drew 30 million views a month as of September 2017.